-Prerequisite, Junior or senior standing or permission of the instructor.
+Prerequisite: Junior or senior standing or permission of the instructor.
 (Second semester/3 credits)

 This course is an introduction to the dramatic works of Shakespeare.
-Although we devote some attention to the historical moment in which he produced his plays, our primary focus is on Shakespeare's language and theater.
+Although some attention is devoted to the historical moment in which he produced his plays, the primary focus is on Shakespeare's language and theater.
 Filmed versions of the plays will be used to supplement textual analysis.